fakhrymubarak/portfolio/README.md

 I started by experimenting with Kotlin Multiplatform Mobile (KMM), which is still in its alpha stage for web support.
 I built a simple project and deployed it to [https://fakhrymubarak.github.io/kmm-hello-world/pages](https://fakhrymubarak.github.io/kmm-hello-world/pages).
 However, when I tried accessing it on an iOS web browser, it didn’t work as expected.
 This setback pushed me to explore other options.

 That’s when I decided to give Flutter a shot for this use case.
-With Flutter’s stable support for web, I created a similar portfolio website and deployed it to [https://fakhrymubarak.github.io/flutter-multiplatform/pages](https://fakhrymubarak.github.io/flutter-multiplatform/pages).
-To my relief, it worked perfectly across all platforms, including iOS.
+With Flutter’s stable support for web, I created a experiment website and deployed it to [https://fakhrymubarak.github.io/flutter-multiplatform/pages](https://fakhrymubarak.github.io/flutter-multiplatform/pages).
+It worked perfectly across all platforms, including iOS.

 This experience solidified my decision to use Flutter for creating my portfolio website.
 And so, here we are!